cbednarski/pharcc/readme.md

     -- or --
     $ make install-dev

-`install` will build a phar and put it in `/usr/local/bin`, while `install-dev` will point a symlink at the pharcc binstub so you can hack on the code and play with it.
+`install` will build a phar and put it in `/usr/local/bin`, while `install-dev` will point a symlink at the pharcc binstub so you can hack on the code.

 ### Usage